Applying and Admissions

 - Cal Rentals is an online subscription service is set up specifically to help summer student visitors find sublets around campus.
 You can also email them after March 1 to request their Summer Housing Bulletin.

-- HousingAnywhere.com is a platform originally created for international exchange and internship students that has been highly effective for Summer Institute participants in the past.
+- HousingAnywhere.com is a platform originally created for international exchange and internship students that has been highly effective for Summer Programs participants in the past.

-- The CED Summer Programs Facebook Group is used by incoming Institute students to trade house-hunting tips and share leads.
+- The CED Summer Programs Facebook Group is used by incoming Disc* students to trade house-hunting tips and share leads.
 Once you have enrolled you will be invited to this group.

-See the Cost page for more information on housing options.
+See the Cost & Deadlines page for more information on housing options.